yasminaElg/hackaton_project/docs/guide.md

 ## Task: Frontend - Create forms and connect to the REST API

+### Front-side

 Now that you have a backend running, you can send requests to CRUDL data.

-The first step is to connect the front-end hackaton list to the real DB.
+The first step is to connect the front-end hackaton list to the real hackaton data.
 Plug the landing page to the read route, to fetch all hackaton data and replace the placeholder / lorem you used before with the real DB data.

+### Back-side

 To be able to create, update or delete hackatons, you need an admin interface to do so.
-So the next step is to create a new page on the app, and add navigation (via React Router) to access it via the button on the landing page.
+So the next step is to create a new page on the app, and add navigation (via React Router) to access it via the button on the landing page (authorization later).

 The admin part should be composed of
 - A list of ALL hackatons, with buttons to update or delete on each row